 From Morocco to Malawi I just can’t get over how vibrant Africa is.
 It’s hard to have a bad day when items, wildlife, landscapes, and people are so dazzling.

 You may see many people and communities with nothing and it’s easy to feel guilty.
 It truly makes you feel just how fortunate you are.
 However tempting it may be I never recommend giving out money (or candy to children), as it may just encourage begging.
 If you want to give back consider bringing clothes, pencils, bread or anything truly useful to people.

 Okay, besides the one time in a small village where I made a little girl cry by looking at her (I found out later I was the first white person she had seen).
-They most seem to get a kick out of any foreigner around!
+They mostly seem to get a kick out of any foreigner around!
 My favorite thing to do is make funny faces at them and they’re happy to reciprocate.

-Be prepared to be the minority
+Prepare to be the Minority

 Black, white, purple, man, woman, it – you name it if you’re a foreigner traveling in a country you’re going to be in the minority.
 Don’t be scared, just embrace it!